YingLiu4203/old-dev-blog/_posts/2016-12-04-Vue-Sample-in-Typescript.md

 }
 ```

+For a non-trivial project, there will be getters, mutations, and actions and each type will be in one or more file.

-## 5.3 Create the Products Store Module
+### 5.4 Create the Products Store Module
 Create `src/store/modules/products/index.ts` with the following content:

 ```ts